Extending the Visual Studio Environment

 Spectrum of Visual Studio Automation

-Outlines the types of automation projects available to you in Visual Studio: macros, add-ins and wizards, and VSIP.
+Outlines the types of automation projects available to you in Visual Studio: add-ins and wizards, and VSIP.

 Choosing the Appropriate Automation Approach